-In 1954, Wib started Mock Woodworking.
-The business grew, attracting talented craftsmen who created and installed high quality, stylish kitchens and bathrooms for residences of Muskingum, Guernsey, Coshocton, Licking and other counties surrounding his Zanesville workshop.
+In 1954, Wilbur Mock started Mock Woodworking.
+The business grew, attracting talented craftsmen who created and installed high-quality, stylish kitchens and bathrooms for residences of Muskingum and other counties surrounding his Zanesville workshop.

-Doug Mock grew up in the workshop, sweeping floors and learning every aspect of the business from his Dad and the other talented workers.
-He went on to study business and pursued a corporate career before returning to Mock Woodworking in 1982.
+Doug Mock grew up in the workshop, sweeping floors and learning every aspect of the business from his Dad and the other talented woodworkers.
+He went on to study business and pursued a corporate career before returning to Mock Woodworking in 1983.

-The company soon began to serve commercial and retail customers, adding their unique knowledge of wood species, consistent grain patterns and eye-catching designs for customers and professionals around the globe.
+The company soon began to serve commercial and retail customers, adding their unique knowledge of wood species, construction details and eye-catching designs for customers and professionals around the globe.